EthanReed517/Marvel-Mods-ModOrganizer-Plugins/README.md

 ## Usage

  1. Add the files to your MO2 install at `plugins\basic_games\games`.
-The usual install location is `C:\Modding\MO2\`.
-ModOrganizer will now be able to recognize the PC versions of XML2 and MUA1, as well as the Steam versions of MUA1 and MUA2.
+The usual location is `C:\Modding\MO2\plugins\basic_games\games`.
+After (re-)starting ModOrganizer, it will now be able to recognize the PC versions of XML2 and MUA1, as well as the Steam versions of MUA1 and MUA2.
-For more details, see the [MUA1 PC Mod Installation Guide - MO2 Method](https://marvelmods.com/forum/index.php/topic,10809.0.html) or the XML2 PC Mod Installation Guide - MO2 Method (coming soon!)
+For more details, see the [MUA1 PC Mod Installation Guide - MO2 Method](https://marvelmods.com/forum/index.php?msg=203635) or the [XML2 PC Mod Installation Guide - MO2 Method](https://marvelmods.com/forum/index.php?msg=203640).

 ## Credits
 - XML2 Support Plugin: UltraMegaMagnus and BaconWizard17
 - MUA1 Support Plugin: MrKablamm0fish and BaconWizard17
 - MUA1 Steam Support Plugin: BaconWizard17
 - MUA2 Steam Support Plugin: BaconWizard17
-- Qt6 Compatibility Updates: JordanLeich/Rampgage and ak2yny
+- Compatibility Updates: JordanLeich/Rampgage and ak2yny
 - Folder Structure Support: ak2yny
 - Readme: BaconWizard17